 Safety gloves

-What specific resin should you use for a project on how to make a resin ring?
+What resin should you use for a project on how to make a resin ring?

-You’re going to need one of two formulas, depending on what you are going to make.
+You’re going to need one of two formulas, depending on what you’re making.

 If you’re using a mold, you want to use a hard-curing casting resin.
-Casting resins are specially formulated to release bubbles quickly, plus they won’t soften with body heat.
+Casting resins release bubbles quickly, plus they won’t soften with body heat.
+That means you’re ring won’t misshape when you wear it.

 Best resin for ring molds